Supporting New Zealand small businesses for 5 years.

 It’s not very fancy, but it gets the job done.
 If you’re starting a small business, a credit card could be your best option.

 There are almost always introductory offers on credit cards.
 If you can get a line of credit with 0% interest for 12 months, there’s no reason not to take it.
+Some credit cards or lines of credit may also allow for interest only repayments during an initial period, but remember that the principal will still need to be repaid later.
 You’ll just need to make sure the credit card can cover your needs.

 Venture Capital